prevwong/reka.js/docs/concepts/externals.md

 # Externals

-While the end-user of your page builder could use the `Program` AST by itself to design some fairly complex components, you probably still may want to expose some additional functionalities.
+While the end-user of your page builder could use the `Program` AST by itself to design some fairly complex components, you may still want to expose some additional functionalities.

 An external is anything that is exposed to the end-user but is not defined in the `State`.